Click the arrow to learn more.

 What happens when the school is closed?

 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage.
-Group class programs will be placed on hold during this time, and no time will be lost from students’ programs.

 How do I find out more about a program?